hauler-dev/hauler-docs/docs/guides-references/hauler-content.md

 See [Hauler Store Add Directory](../hauler-usage/store/add/directory.md) for details.

+### Git

+Git repositories cover source code, GitOps repositories, and infrastructure as code that tools inside the airgap expect to `git clone`.
+Repositories can be added from a local bare repository, a local working copy, or a remote HTTP(S) or SSH URL, and are served for cloning on the disconnected side with `hauler store serve git`.
+This feature is experimental.

+See [Hauler Store Add Git](../hauler-usage/store/add/git.md) and [Hauler Store Serve Git](../hauler-usage/store/serve/git.md) for details.

 ## OCI Compliant Artifacts

 Whatever the content type, Hauler stores it as an artifact that conforms to the [Open Container Initiative (OCI)](https://opencontainers.org/) specification.
-Representing images, charts, files, and directories in a single, standardized format is what lets Hauler treat them uniformly - bundling them into a `Haul`, pushing them to any OCI registry, and serving them on the disconnected side without per-type handling.
+Representing images, charts, files, directories, and git repositories in a single, standardized format is what lets Hauler treat them uniformly - bundling them into a `Haul`, pushing them to any OCI registry, and serving them on the disconnected side without per-type handling.

 ## Adding Content